canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

 - classic-gadget-1_1.snap

 By default, snap download gets a snap of the same CPU architecture as the current host system’s CPU architecture.
-If your classic image is a different CPU architecture than your host system, you can download that different arch with the `UBUNTU_STORE_ARCH` env variable.
+If your classic image is a different CPU architecture than your host system, you can download that different architecture with the `UBUNTU_STORE_ARCH` environment variable.

-For example, the following downloads  a snap named classic-gadge (and its assertion file)t from my-brand-store of CPU architecture armhf (if the store has it):
+For example, the following downloads a snap named classic-gadget (and its assertion file) from my-brand-store of CPU architecture armhf (if the store has it):

     UBUNTU_STORE_ARCH=armhf UBUNTU_STORE_ID=my-brand-store snap download classic-gadget